Alethio36/mediastack/README.md

 # Mediastack

-This also assumes you have a Cloudflare domain and a NordVPN subscription.
+This also assumes you have a Cloudflare domain and a NordVPN subscription. and i need to fill this section out more

 ## Prepping the host machine